 How do you teach high frequency words?

-Once you have selected your words for the week, write each one of them on a different colored index card (this will help your students differentiate between similarly spelled words later on when you display them).
+Once you have selected your words for the week, write each one of them on a different colored index card (this will help your children differentiate between similarly spelled words later on when you display them).
 Then follow these steps when introducing each word:

 Show and say the word.

-Use the word in context (i.e. in a sentence)
+Use the word in context (i.e., in a sentence).